Perspective | These Wizards are many things as they enter the playoffs. Afraid is not one of them.

 Those Sixers fans must understand that Beal’s creaky hamstring is getting better, not worse, and that his 25-point night against the Pacers came in just 28 minutes — load management in the playoffs.
 It included the dunk that built the lead to 21 and the three that pushed it to 25.
 He can score in ways you expect and ways you don’t.

 That’s true of the entire team, too.
-Their three-headed center — Lopez, Daniel Gafford and Alex Len — combined for 28 points, 23 rebounds and seven blocks.
-Second-year forward Rui Hachimura looked like he fit in as a third offensive option, pouring in 18 on 6 of 8 shooting.
+Its three-headed center — Lopez, Daniel Gafford and Alex Len — combined for 28 points, 23 rebounds and seven blocks.
+Second-year forward Rui Hachimura looked like he fit in as a third offensive option, pouring in 18 on 6-for-8 shooting.
 Reserve shooter Davis Bertans put behind a miserable performance in the loss at Boston — 0 for 7 from three — with a trio of three-pointers.
 And Brooks emptied his bench midway through the fourth, tension completely absent from a game that could have felt excruciating.

 If that’s the gang that shows up for Sunday’s Game 1 in Philly — well, block out the time because it’ll be worth watching.